NilsRMadsen/hippo/hippo/README.md

 # Hippo Data Ingestion

+**NOTE**: This project is in very early prototyping/experimental development.
+Anything in this project could change from this point on, including the underlying query engine.

-Hippo implements a pipeline-as-config framework for data ingestion pipelines, using DuckDB (https://duckdb.org/) as the underlying query engine.
+Hippo implements a modular configuration framework for data ingestion pipelines, using DuckDB (https://duckdb.org/) as the underlying query engine.

 The intended use case is single-node data ingestion of small to medium size data.
-Where possible, Hippo uses DuckDB's built-in streaming capabilities to process larger-than-memory files and data streams.
+Where feasible, Hippo uses DuckDB's built-in stream processing capabilities to process larger-than-memory files and data streams.

 ## Extractors and Loaders